“Help! My client has no internet!”

 A simple restart of a router/firewall will sometimes resolve the issue, it’s important to get the client’s full permission before you do this, or better yet, let them do it themselves.
 You don’t want to be blamed for any damage/changes to their equipment!

-If none of the above works, gather up as much information as you can, especially relevant switch ports (public IP port etc) and raise it in a case for us to investigate.
+If none of the above works, gather as much information as you can, especially relevant switch ports (public IP port etc) and raise it in a case for us to investigate.